 Dracaena dermensis compacta [dras-SEE-nuh der-eh-MEN-siss kom-PAK-tuh] belongs to the Agavaceae (agave) family and originates in tropical Africa and Asia.

-Compacta is a sport of Dracaena dermensis ‘Janet Craig’.
+Compacta is a slow growing sport of Dracaena dermensis ‘Janet Craig’.
 I remember seeing the plant over 40 years ago.
 My boss brought 10 small plants back from Hawaii.

 Most people call the plant by many common names:

 - Compacta Janet Craig

 - Pineapple Dracaena

 The botanical name is “Dracaena deremensis Janet Craig compacta.”

 There are over 100 varieties of this evergreen, woody plant.
 ‘Compacta’ gets its name from the fact that it is smaller and very different than most other plants in the dracaena family.